Three more arrested over 2.2 million cigarette bust, thought to be linked to Malaysian criminal syndicate

 Lin and his company, of which he is the sole director and shareholder, were charged with defrauding the revenue of Customs in an effort to dodge more than $537,500 in excise tax.

-Enternal Trading, which he described by the judge as Lin's "alter ego", was ordered to pay $25,000 fine.
+Enternal Trading, which was described by the judge as Lin's "alter ego", was ordered to pay $25,000 fine.

 In July the Herald also broke the news that New Zealand's increasing tobacco black market saw the Government miss out on $287.4m in tax revenue for 2019.